List of Judge Dredd characters: Logan

+First appearance: 2000 AD #1350 (2003).
+Created by John Wagner and Charlie Adlard.

-Judge Logan is chief judge of Mega-City One (as of September 2021).
+Judge Logan is chief judge of Mega-City One (as of October 2025).

-Logan first appeared as Dredd's assistant in the 2003 story "The Satanist," a role he held for nine years.
-During this period he appeared in the "Total War" storyline (2004) and in "Origins" (2006–07).
+Logan first appeared as Dredd's assistant in the 2003 story "The Satanist", a role he held for nine years.
+During this period he appeared in the "Total War" storyline (2004) and in "Origins" (2006–2007).
 In "Origins" he was severely wounded in action and required major surgery, including an artificial lung, arm and spleen.
 In "Tour of Duty" (2009–10) he was promoted to senior judge.
 Shortly afterwards he personally discovered the evidence which resulted in Chief Judge Sinfield's conviction and removal from office in 2132.

-In "Day of Chaos" (2011–12) he again lost his arm in an encounter with Judge Mortis and was hospitalised.
+In "Day of Chaos" (2011–2012) he again lost his arm in an encounter with Judge Mortis and was hospitalised.
 He received a prosthetic arm.

 Logan was not seen again (except in a cameo) until "Machine Law" in 2019, in which it was revealed that he had become the sector house chief in Sector 6 in 2139.
 In that same story, set in 2141, he succeeded Judge Hershey as Chief Judge, with Dredd's endorsement.
 He immediately appointed a robot judge to the Council of Five, Mega-City One's ruling body, causing Dredd to have misgivings about him.
 However, he eventually realised he had tried to go too far too soon.